an transdiciplinary network for social-ecological thought and action

-The ECOLOGIES OF JUSTICE conference will convene researchers, practitioners, and community leaders who work at the intersection of correctional programs, community-based interventions, and ecological sustainability.
+ECOLOGIES OF JUSTICE is a network that convenes researchers, practitioners, and community leaders who work at the intersection of prison or jail programs, community-based interventions, environmental justice, and ecological sustainability.
 Join us to learn together and build new collaborations.

-In this spirit, ECOLOGIES OF JUSTICE highlights a range of people and organizations who are involved in implementing, researching, or imagining a wide range of green, ecological and environmental initiatives in prisons, jails, and communities impacted by incarceration.
-It aims to offer an overview of research and practice in this area, and also facilitate new opportunities for community and connection among all participants.
-This year's conference is co-hosted by Boston College, Evergreen State College, and the 2022 conference organizing committee (see below), with financial support from the National Science Foundation.
+A group came together after this event to organize a 2022 conference that centered the work of the community-based organizations and leaders who have, for decades, been working -- both in collaboration with correctional agencies and beyond formal institutions -- to create safe, healthy, equitable and sustainable communities.
+The 2022 Ecologies of Justice Conference highlighted a range of people and organizations who are involved in implementing, researching, or imagining a wide range of green, ecological and environmental initiatives in prisons, jails, and communities impacted by incarceration.
+It offered an overview of research and practice in this area, and also facilitated new opportunities for community and connection among all participants.
+It was co-hosted by Boston College, the Sustainability in Prisons Project, and the 2022 conference organizing committee (see below), with financial support from the National Science Foundation.

 © 2022 by Ecologies of Justice Conference Organizers